-The liability recognised in the statement of financial position for defined benefit plans is the present value of the Defined Benefit Obligation ('DBO') at the reporting date less the fair value of plan assets.
+The liability recognised in the statement of financial position for defined benefit plans is the present value of the Defined Benefit Obligation (DBO) at the reporting date less the fair value of plan assets.

-AASB 101.117(a) Management estimates the DBO annually with the assistance of independent actuaries.
+Management estimates the DBO annually with the assistance of independent actuaries.
 This is based on standard rates of inflation, salary growth and mortality.
-Discount rates are determined by reference to market yields at the end of the reporting periods on government bonds that have terms to maturity approximating to the terms of the related pension liability.
+Discount rates are determined by reference to market yields at the end of the reporting periods on high quality corporate bonds (2014: government bonds) that have terms to maturity approximating to the terms of the related pension liability.